What Your 650 Credit Score Says About You

 Many landlords may check credit scores as part of their tenant screening process.
 Ideally, your score will be on the higher end, which may be an indication of your ability to make timely payments.
 In turn, this might mean you’ll be more likely to pay your rent on time.

 Again, 650 is not considered poor, and it may be enough to secure a lease.
-But some landlords might prefer something higher.
+But some landlords may prefer something higher.
 As is the case with different employers, different landlords might have their own specific credit score requirements when vetting prospective tenants.

 Insurance companies may conduct credit checks before providing a quote on premiums and coverage amount.
 A higher credit score presents less of a risk in the eyes of the insurance provider, particularly when it comes to paying premiums and filing insurance claims.
 A credit score of 650 could be considered a bit low by many insurers, who may charge higher premiums to offset their perceived risk.